 Sloan Science & Film is an online publication presented by Museum of the Moving Image, and is devoted to exploring the intersection of science and film and enhancing the public's understanding of science and technology.
 It features award-winning science-themed short films that have been supported by grants from the Alfred P. Sloan Foundation, interviews with filmmakers and scientists, news about the Sloan Film Program's completed feature films, awards and other activities, and original articles exploring the cinematic depictions of scientific ideas and the portrayal of scientists in film and television.

-Sloan grantees: if you have news about your latest project or upcoming screenings, drop us a line at firstname.lastname@example.org.
+Sloan grantees: if you have news about your latest project or upcoming screenings, email firstname.lastname@example.org.